jianjieluo/Predict-Stress-in-English-Words/README.md

 1. Some docs may be written in Chinese.
 In code files I **use mostly comments in English.
 It is not difficult to understand the code without the Chinese comments.**

-2. Future dev: May be update the related docs and comments in English.
+2. Future dev: update the related docs and comments in English.
 3. I hope this repo can give **a reliable reference to those who are new in data mining.**
 4. [Related course resources](https://github.com/longjj/sysu-dm-summer)